ist199211-ist199311/homeworks-nss/hw1.typ

     Even with `AS213` announcing `140.0.0.0/8`, the attacker's `140.248.0.0/16` announcement would still prevail as it is more specific than the former, and routers will choose the route with the longest prefix.

-  + Yes, the solution would be the only use minimal ROAs - that is, only issue ROAs for exactly the routes that will be announced, rather than relying on the maxlength attribute for the flexibility it offers (which comes as a trade-off for security).
+  + Yes, the solution would be to only use minimal ROAs - that is, only issue ROAs for exactly the routes that will be announced, rather than relying on the maxlength attribute for the flexibility it offers (which comes as a trade-off for security).
 In this case, the following two ROAs could be used:

     $ &("AS213", 140.0.0.0, 8, -) \
     &("AS213", 140.100.0.0, 16, -) $